patricksurry/eastern-front-1941/README.md

 When I discovered that Chris Crawford had published much of his early [source code][ccsrc], including the [6502 assembler][6502] code for Eastern Front, I couldn't resist taking it apart and trying to create a more accessible port.
-My main goal was to understand how it worked, have some fun reminiscing and perhaps encourage others to experiment further.
+My main goal was to understand [how it worked](doc/howitworks.md), reminisce about later learning 6502 assembly on an [Apple //e](apple2e), and perhaps encourage others to experiment further.
 Along the way I gained a new appreciation for Crawford's technical tour-de-force: implementing an interactive wargame with a credible AI in only 12,000 bytes *including* all game data and graphics.
 It shipped on a 16K cartridge with 4K to spare.

-This re-implementation tries to capture the spirit of the game - reusing the same raw data, font map and color scheme - without slavishy recreating the original.
+This re-implementation tries to capture the spirit of the game - reusing the same raw data, font map and color scheme - without slavishly recreating the original.
 (Emulators are already good at that.)
 At the same time I wanted to make the data and logic more explicit to make it more approachable and easier to modify.